Battle of Rhode Island: Storm damage

 Howe's fleet was delayed departing New York by contrary winds, and he arrived off Point Judith on August 9.
-D'Estaing feared that Howe would be further reinforced and eventually gain a numerical advantage, so he boarded the French troops and sailed out to do battle with Howe on August 10.
+Estaing feared that Howe would be further reinforced and eventually gain a numerical advantage, so he boarded the French troops and sailed out to do battle with Howe on August 10.
 The weather deteriorated into a major storm as the two fleets maneuvered for position and prepared to battle.
 The storm raged for two days and scattered both fleets, severely damaging the French flagship.
 It also frustrated Sullivan's plans to attack Newport without French support on August 11.
 Sullivan began siege operations while awaiting the return of the French fleet, moving closer to the British lines on August 15 and opening trenches to the northeast of the fortified British line north of Newport the next day.

-As the two fleets sought to regroup, individual ships encountered one another, and there were several minor naval skirmishes; two French ships were badly mauled in these encounters, including d'Estaing's flagship.
+As the two fleets sought to regroup, individual ships encountered one another, and there were several minor naval skirmishes; two French ships were badly mauled in these encounters, including Estaing's flagship.
 The French fleet regrouped off Delaware and returned to Newport on August 20, while the British fleet regrouped at New York.